shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/6-troubleshoot-issue-with-load-balancer.md

 ## Task 2: Check all the virtual machines are responding on port 80

-1. Navigate to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) in another browser tab.
+1. Navigate to the Azure Portal in a new tab.

 1. Select **Virtual machines**.